 What do you need to get started using predictive analytics?

 The first thing you need to get started using predictive analytics is a problem to solve.
 What do you want to know about the future based on the past?
 What do you want to understand and predict?
 You’ll also want to consider what will be done with the predictions.
 What decisions will be driven by the insights?
 What actions will be taken?

 After that, the predictive model building begins.
-With increasingly easy-to-use software becoming more available, a wider array of people can build analytical models.
+Increasingly easy-to-use software means more people can build analytical models.
 But you’ll still likely need some sort of data analyst who can help you refine your models and come up with the best performer.
 And then you might need someone in IT who can help deploy your models.
 That means putting the models to work on your chosen data – and that’s where you get your results.

 Predictive modeling requires a team approach.
 You need people who understand the business problem to be solved.
 Someone who knows how to prepare data for analysis.
 Someone who can build and refine the models.
 Someone in IT to ensure that you have the right analytics infrastructure for model building and deployment.
 And an executive sponsor can help make your analytic hopes a reality.

 Read More About This Topic